Data was last added to this page on the

 (Information to be added when found)

-Chinese Temple / Josh House located on Section 1 Mudgee Road
+Chinese Temple / Joss House located on Section 1 Mudgee Road

 The Gully in the forefront of the image crossed Mudgee Road from